untitaker/watdo/README.md

 # Tutorial: watdo + davfs + owncloud

+1. Install watdo with `pip install --user watdo`.

-1. First you will need the proper CalDAV URL for your calendars.
+2. First you will need the proper CalDAV URL for your calendars.
 For ownCloud 5 this is `https://my.server/remote.php/caldav/calendars/yourusername/`.

-2. Configure davfs.
+3. Configure davfs.
 I won't go into this.
 [ArchLinux' wiki has a complete yet concise guide on it.](https://wiki.archlinux.org/index.php/Davfs) I'll assume you have your `/etc/fstab` set up to mount your calendar at `/mnt/calendar`.
 Add `mount /mnt/calendar` to the autostart of your desktop and you won't have to bother about authentication any more.

-3. Set the environment variable `$WATDO_PATH` to `/mnt/calendar`.
+4. Set the environment variable `$WATDO_PATH` to `/mnt/calendar`.

+5. Run `watdo` from the command line.

 # All configuration possibilities